hallister/semantic-react/README.md

 Status of various components are listed below.
 Testing is not implemented unless specified.
 There are no well-written docs as of yet.

+All elements/collections/views need to be converted to stateless functional components.
+Eventually there will be performance improvements using this style.

 #### Elements
 * Button - Complete.
 Testing complete.
 * Container - Complete.